 SECONDARY SCHOOLS & LEAVING CERTIFICATE

-COST: €1 PER STUDENT / Duration 1 hour
+COST: €25 PER CLASS / Duration 1 hour

 Section 3 of the Leaving Certificate Art exam paper often includes a question on visiting an exhibition or a gallery space.
 Facilitated by artist Andrew Carson, this tour gives students the opportunity to ask questions and explore Draíocht’s exhibitions, focusing on how we layout, install, display and light work.
 They will also have an opportunity to make notes, sketches and diagrams.